khan5ula/noted/README.md

 bash install.sh
 ```

 Note!
-Because Entries uses `soft symlink` to be accessible from all directories with terminal, ***run the installation script again if you move the source directory.***
+Because Entries uses `soft symlink` to be accessible from all directories with terminal, ***run the installation script again if you move the source directory.***.
+Running the installation script again will not delete your entries.

 <br />